-NQF received four comments from developers, future measure stewards, and two member organizations pertaining to the draft report and to the measures under consideration.
+The extended public commenting period with NQF member support closed on May 24, 2020.
+Following the Committee's evaluation of the measures under review, NQF received four comments from developers, future measure stewards, and two member organizations pertaining to the draft report and the measures under review.
+All comments for each measure under review have been summarized in Appendix A.